danielhng/plexe/README.md

 ## Veins

 CooperRIS works on a customized version of Veins.
-Clone it using this link and be sure to choose the cooperis branch:
+Clone it using this link: https://github.com/michele-segata/veins/tree/cooperis and be sure to choose the cooperis branch:
 ```
 git clone https://github.com/michele-segata/veins/tree/cooperis
 cd veins
 git checkout cooperis
 ```
-Then simply compile Veins as usual:
+Then simply compile Veins:
 ```
 ./configure
 make
 ```
 ## CoopeRIS (Multithread support, default)

-CoopeRIS can be built with multithread or GPU support to accelerate the computation of the RIS.
-By default, CoopeRIS is built with multithread support.
-First, clone the repository:
+CoopeRIS works with an independent GitHub.
+Clone it on this link: https://github.com/michele-segata/cooperis first:
 ```
 git clone https://github.com/michele-segata/cooperis
 cd cooperis